 The trade-off used to be Quality vs Speed.
 Now you can have Quality at Speed.

 Traditionally, it was true that increasing the quality of your software came at the cost of slowing down velocity.
-The Quality Assurance (QA) function was considered a separate team, tacked onto the end of the process and perceived by many to be standing in the way of the software’s release and slowing everything down.
+The Quality Assurance (QA) function was considered a separate team, bolted onto the end of the development process and perceived by many to be standing in the way of the software’s release and slowing everything down.

 However, thanks to new approaches, and perhaps counter-intuitively, the reverse is now true for the Quality function.
 Adopting Quality Engineering and embedding quality into a software project right from its inception actually helps to increase your velocity.
 It brings about about shorter development cycles, increased automation, faster releases and the earlier detection of bugs.
 How is this so?
 Let me introduce the Quality Engineer.